Wave-particle duality: an information-based approach: Abstract

 \section{Abstract}

-Recently, Bohr's complementarity principle was assessed both theoretically and experimentally in setups involving delayed choices.
-These works argued in favor of a reformulation of the aforementioned principle so as to account for situations in which quantum systems would behave simultaneously as wave and particle.
-Here we defend a framework that, supported by well-known experimental results and consistent with the decoherence program, allows us to interpret complementarity in terms of correlations of the system with an {\em informer}.
-Our proposal offers an operational interpretation for the wavelike behavior both in terms of nonlocal resources and the couple work-information.
-Moreover, our results invite us to reconsider the current status of the complementarity principle.
+Recently, Bohr's complementarity principle was assessed in setups involving delayed choices.
+These works argued in favor of a reformulation of the aforementioned principle so as to account for situations in which a quantum system would simultaneously behave as wave and particle.
+Here we defend a framework that, supported by well-known experimental results and consistent with the decoherence paradigm, allows us to interpret complementarity in terms of correlations between the system and an {\em informer}.
+Our proposal offers formal definition and operational interpretation for the dual behavior in terms of both nonlocal resources and the couple work-information.
+Most importantly, our results provide a generalized information-based trade-off for the wave-particle duality and a causal interpretation for delayed-choice experiments. \keywords{complementarity \and wave-particle duality \and nonlocality \and entanglement} \PACS{03.65.Ta \and 03.67.Mn \and 03.67.-a}